akash-singha-3558/Mytheresa.com-clone/Readme.md

 Fully functional Mega-menu from the Navbar
-Signup & Login Functionality which stores your data Admin Login and Admin Dashboard that adds products to the main website Complete Navbar & Footer implemented using Import/Export functionality Different pages for both Men and Womens section of the shop All shop pages includes Choice of size, Filtering and Sorting techniques
+Signup & Login Functionality which stores your data Complete Navbar & Footer implemented using Import/Export functionality Different pages for both Men and Womens section of the shop All shop pages includes Choice of size, Filtering and Sorting techniques